rui314/chibicc/README.md

 1.0.3 trying to add some sanitizing functions and check if arguments have valid allowed characters (probably too strict!).

-1.0.4 Adding Dockerfile and a devcontainer
+1.0.4 Fixing the output directory for dependencies "xxx.d" when -MD option is set, the output "xxx.d" file is generated in the current directory if no -o parameter defined or in the directory defined by -o parameter (issue #30).
+Adding Dockerfile and a devcontainer for those who want to play with that (issue #23).